Cashless society: Legal status

+Denmark

+All shops are required by law to accept coins and banknotes as legal tender.
+Particularly since the 2020s and COVID-19 pandemic, organizations have advocated for making the acceptance of cash as payment voluntary.

+United Kingdom

+A number of businesses in the United Kingdom may be forced to accept coins and banknotes as a number of MPs noted in April 2025 that these steps may be necessary to prevent vulnerable groups, such as people with learning disabilities, domestic abuse victims and the elderly,from becoming excluded from community spaces such as leisure centres, theatres and public transport.

 United States

-Under a Massachusetts law dating back to 1978, no retailer may "discriminate against a cash buyer by requiring the use of credit".
+A few states and cities in the United States require the ability to pay with cash for certain transactions.
+In Massachusetts, there is a law passed in 1978 which says that no businesses in the state of Massachusetts can "discriminate against a cash buyer by requiring the use of credit".
 It was the only U.S. state to have such a law until March 2019, when New Jersey passed similar legislation; car rentals, parking garages, and airport stores have exceptions under the legislation.
 The bill came shortly after the city of Philadelphia passed a similar law.
 San Francisco has also banned cashless stores.
-Similarly, Rhode Island became the third U.S. state to outlaw cashless businesses when its ban took effect on 1 July 2019.
+Rhode Island became the third U.S. state to outlaw cashless businesses when its ban took effect on 1 July 2019 along with Colorado which also has a law that banned cashless shops since 2021.
 A requirement in New York City that businesses accept cash took effect on 19 November 2020.
-A similar law was enacted in the District of Columbia in December 2020.
+Similar laws exists in Washington D.C.
+(December 2020), Seattle (June 2023), and Detroit (September 2024).

-Advantages of a cashless society
+Advantages

 Reduced business risks and costs

 Cashless payments eliminate several risks, including counterfeit money (though stolen cards are still a risk), theft of cash by employees, miscounting of change, and burglary or robbery of cash.
 The costs of physical security, physically processing cash (withdrawing from the bank, transporting, counting) are also reduced once a business goes completely cashless, as is the risk that the business will not have enough cash on hand to make the change.
 Cashless payments are also known to be more efficient and safer compared to cash payments, and they can always be traced back afterwards as well.

-Reducing transmittal of disease via cash
+Reducing transmission of disease via cash

 Cash provides a good home for disease-causing organisms (i.e. Staphylococcus aureus, Salmonella species, Escherichia coli, COVID-19, etc.).
-However, cash has been found to be less likely to transmit disease than commonly touched items such as credit card terminals and pinpads.
-Such concerns prompted the German central bank, Deutsche Bundesbank, to state that "Cash poses no particular risk of infection for public".
+However, cash has been found to be less likely to transmit disease than commonly touched items such as credit card terminals and PIN pads.
+Such concerns prompted the German central bank, Deutsche Bundesbank, to state that "Cash poses no particular risk of infection for the public".